skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Memento.md

 - Q: What is the purpose of the Memento design pattern?

   - A: The purpose of the Memento design pattern is to capture and externalize an object's internal state so that the object can be restored to this state later without violating encapsulation.
-- Q: How does the Memento design pattern help in making code clean?
+- Q: How does the Memento design pattern help in making the code clean and maintainable?

-  - A: The Memento design pattern helps in making code clean by separating the responsibility of saving and restoring the state from the object itself.
-This allows the object to focus on its core functionality without being cluttered with state management code.
+  - A: The Memento design pattern helps in making the code clean by encapsulating the state of an object and separating it from the object itself.
+It allows for the separation of concerns, as the object doesn't need to worry about saving and restoring its state.
+- Q: What are some real product usage examples of the Memento design pattern?

+  - A: Some real product usage examples of the Memento design pattern include undo/redo functionality in text editors or graphic design software, checkpoint systems in video games, browser history functionality in web browsers, and transaction rollback in databases.
+- Q: How does the Memento design pattern help in making the code testable?

+  - A: The Memento design pattern improves code testability by providing a way to save and restore the state of an object during testing.
+It allows for easier creation of test cases that require specific object states, as the state can be easily set and restored.
 - Q: What are some advantages of using the Memento design pattern?

-  - A: Some advantages of using the Memento design pattern include providing a way to save and restore state, enabling undo/redo functionality, and improving code cleanliness and readability.
+  - A: Some advantages of using the Memento design pattern include providing a way to save and restore the state of an object without violating encapsulation, enabling the implementation of undo/redo functionality, simplifying the management of browser history, and enhancing code cleanliness, readability, maintainability, testability, and scalability.
 - Q: What are some disadvantages of using the Memento design pattern?

-  - A: Some disadvantages of using the Memento design pattern include increased memory usage, potential complexity in the codebase, and the need for careful management of Mementos to avoid memory leaks.
+  - A: Some disadvantages of using the Memento design pattern include increased memory usage if a large number of mementos need to be stored, potential introduction of additional complexity to the codebase, and the need for careful management of mementos to avoid memory leaks or excessive memory usage.
-- Q: How can the Memento design pattern be used in practice?

-  - A: The Memento design pattern can be used in practice to implement functionality such as undo/redo, checkpoints in games, and transaction management in databases.